canonical/sbomber/README.md

 # Using the end to end sequential workflow

-There is also an "end to end" workflow exposed by the `sbomber sequential [sbom|secscan]` commands, which will fetch and upload the artifact, wait for all reports to be ready and download them in a blocking fashion, rendering the statefile unnecessary.
+There is also an "end to end" workflow exposed by the `sbomber sequential [sbom|secscan] /path/to/artifact` commands, which will fetch and upload the artifact, wait for the report to be ready and download it in a blocking fashion, rendering the statefile unnecessary.

 This is handy to integrate in individual artifact-generating CIs, e.g. to run the tool every time a new version is released.